sogeuni/contents/_abs/assorted-tips.md

 It would be nice to be able to invoke X-Windows widgets from a shell script.
 There happen to exist several packages that purport to do so, namely _Xscript_, _Xmenu_, and _widtools_.
 The first two of these no longer seem to be maintained.
 Fortunately, it is still possible to obtain _widtools_ [here](http://www.batse.msfc.nasa.gov/~mallozzi/home/software/xforms/src/widtools-2.0.tgz).

 > [!caution]
 > The _widtools_ (widget tools) package requires the _XForms_ library to be installed.
-Additionally, the [[filearchiv#^MAKEFILEREF|Makefile]] needs some judicious editing before the package will build on a typical Linux system.
+Additionally, the [[file-and-archiving-commands#^MAKEFILEREF|Makefile]] needs some judicious editing before the package will build on a typical Linux system.
 Finally, three of the six widgets offered do not work (and, in fact, segfault).

 The _dialog_ family of tools offers a method of calling "dialog" widgets from a shell script.
 The original _dialog_ utility works in a text console, but its successors, _gdialog_, _Xdialog_, and _kdialog_ use X-Windows-based widget sets.